Castle of Blood: Release

 Castle of Blood was distributed in Italy by Globe International Film and released on 27 February 1964.
 The film grossed a total of 100.68 million Italian lire in Italy.
 It was released in France on 14 April 1965 under the title "Danse Macabre" (Dance of Death).
 The French cut of the film features actress Sylvia Sorrente in a nude scene.

 The film's disappointing box office was one of the reasons that Margheriti remade the film as Web of the Spider in colour in 1970.
 Margheriti would later comment that it was "stupid to remake it" and that "the color cinematography destroyed everything: the atmosphere, the tension."

 Critical reception

 From contemporary reviews, The Globe and Mail praised the film, noting an "ingenious script" and the acting by Georges Rivière, stating that the film was an "example of how an imaginative director can use camera, music, and a deliberately slow pace to fray the nerve ends."
 The review critiqued the ghost special effects as "unconvincing", and found Barbara Steele's performance to be melodramatic.
 The Monthly Film Bulletin praised the cinematography of the film but referred to Ortolani's score as "cliche-ridden", and wrote negatively about Steele's acting and the dubbed dialogue.

 Margheriti would later call the film "even more boring" many years after its initial release.
 AllMovie's review of the film was favorable, calling it an "eerie and effective early horror film."

+Remake

+Margheriti remade the film in colour in 1971, as Web of the Spider.